umd-huang-lab/tracevla/README.md

 <hr style="border: 2px solid gray;"></hr>

 This branch provides the code to train/finetune a pretrained Phi3V-based VLA model with visual trace prompting technique.
-It is built on top of [OpenVLA](https://tracevla.github.io/)
+It is built on top of the original [OpenVLA](https://openvla.github.io/) codebase.

 ## Installation